-New Hampshire Theatre Project has been making theatre with communities for over thirty years, and now in the wake of the Covid-19 Global Pandemic we are returning to our roots to create a new work for the stage.
-Resident Artist CJ Lewis, along with Executive Director Genevieve Aichele and Artistic Director Catherine Stewart, are gathering accounts from individuals, holding space for community dialogue, and reflecting on the new normal that the world finds itself in.
+New Hampshire Theatre Project has been making theatre with communities for over thirty years, and now in the wake of the Covid-19 Global Pandemic we are returning to our applied theatre roots to create a new work for the stage.
+Applied Theatre, as defined by Phillip Taylor in his book of the same name, “springs from the desire to change or transform human behavior through the medium of theatre.”
+NHTP uses the process of theatre to raise awareness, build connections, and inspire community change.
+For We Don’t Know What This Is Yet, NHTP artists, under the direction of Resident Artist CJ Lewis, are gathering accounts from individuals, holding space for community dialogue, and reflecting on the new normal that the world finds itself in.

 The project team recognizes that the front line of this public health crisis are the healthcare and other essential workers who face the threat of Covd-19 every day.
 “But we’ve been asking ourselves, what do theatre makers do in the time of a pandemic?” says Stewart.
 “I like to think of us as Second Responders.
 Artists look at the world, we gather information and then we interpret it.
 We tease it apart and we ask difficult questions, we look for bias and unique perspectives.
 Then we turn those findings into work - pieces of art, music, literature and in our case, theatre.”